DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: Detail of DynamicNER

 \section{Detail of DynamicNER}

 The specific data volumes for each language are shown in Table \ref{any_stat}.
 It is important to note that for languages except English and Chinese, we partially use manually translated English corpora.
 This is necessary to balance category distribution, as some languages lack sufficient corpora in specific domains.
-We also provide conversion scripts that allow DynamicNER to be transformed into train, dev, and test sets with non-overlapping subsets based on coarse categories, making it easier to use for traditional few-shot learning methods. \\ Additionally, two points about the Table \ref{any_stat} require clarification.
-First, as DynamicNER's design emphasizes the evaluation of generalization and low-resource learning capabilities, we set the test set capacity to the biggest one, rather than the train set.
-Second, for Chinese, Japanese, and Korean, due to linguistic characteristics where each character is treated as a token, the token count appears significantly higher, though the actual corpus volume is comparable to other languages.
+For the colloquial portion of the corpora, the Chinese part is sourced from Weibo, while the data for all other languages originated from X platform.
+We provide conversion scripts that allow DynamicNER to be transformed into train, dev, and test sets with non-overlapping subsets based on coarse categories, making it easier to use for traditional few-shot learning methods.